Flyingfish812/p2myth/docs/Invader/Darts.md

 There are many types of dart turrets, but generally two main categories: tracking darts and dart spinners.
 In addition, the turret on the Sparrow and on the middle of the heron can also be equipped with a dart turret, but it can only fire forward.

+- 圆锥曲线: Go to hell, thanks. 🌹
+- Dark骑士: A simple dart mission is not difficult, even with a large spinner.
+What is more difficult is that the turret appears in the middle of the screen, and there are lasers on both sides.
+This restricts the area of movement, and you cannot use any positioning skills.

 ## Tiers and Patterns - Dart Tracker

 <img src="/turrets/dart_1.png" style={{zoom:1.25}}/>